A Little Night Music: Act One

 That night, as Fredrik remembers his past with Desiree, he sneaks out to see her.
 The two have a happy but strained reunion, reflecting on their new lives.
 Desiree sarcastically boasts of her own adultery, as she has been seeing the married dragoon, Count Carl-Magnus Malcolm.
 Following, Fredrik tries to explain how much he loves Anne, fending off Desiree's interjecting quips, but he ultimately reveals his sexual frustration ("You Must Meet My Wife").
 Upon learning that Fredrik has gone for eleven months without sex, she agrees to accommodate him as a favor for an old friend.

-Madam Armfeldt offers advice to young Fredrika.
+Madame Armfeldt offers advice to young Fredrika.
 The elderly woman reflects poignantly on her own checkered past and wonders what happened to prior refined styles of living ("Liaisons").
 In Desiree's apartment, Count Carl-Magnus Malcolm proclaims his unannounced arrival in his usual booming tones.
 Fredrik and Desiree fool the Count with an innocent explanation for their disheveled appearance, but he is still suspicious.
 He boasts of his many duels and the various wounds he has suffered before demonstrating his skills in knife-throwing.
 Fredrik responds sarcastically, causing the dragoon to dislike him immediately.
 Carl-Magnus returns to his wife, Countess Charlotte.
 Charlotte knows of her husband's infidelity, but Carl-Magnus is too absorbed in his suspicions of Desiree to talk to her ("In Praise of Women").
-When she persuades him to blurt out the whole story, a twist is revealed—Charlotte's little sister is a schoolfriend of Anne's.
+When she persuades him to blurt out the whole story, a twist is revealed—Charlotte's little sister Marta is a schoolfriend of Anne's.

 Charlotte visits Anne and describes Fredrik's tryst with Desiree.
 Anne is shocked and saddened, but Charlotte explains that such is the lot of a wife, and love brings pain ("Every Day a Little Death").
-Meanwhile, Desiree asks Madam Armfeldt to host a party for Fredrik, Anne, and Henrik.
-Madam Armfeldt reluctantly agrees and sends out a personal invitation; its receipt sends Anne into a frenzy, imagining Desiree further seducing Fredrik at the estate.
+Meanwhile, Desiree asks Madame Armfeldt to host a party for Fredrik, Anne, and Henrik.
+Madame Armfeldt reluctantly agrees and sends out a personal invitation; its receipt sends Anne into a frenzy, imagining Desiree further seducing Fredrik at the estate.
 Anne does not want to accept the invitation, but Charlotte convinces her to do so to heighten the contrast between the older Desiree and the young and beautiful teenager.
 Charlotte relates this to the Count, who (much to her chagrin) decides to visit the Armfeldts, uninvited, as well.
 Carl-Magnus plans to challenge Fredrik to a duel, while Charlotte hopes to seduce the lawyer to make her husband jealous and end his philandering.
-The act ends as all characters head to Madam Armfeldt's estate ("A Weekend in the Country").
+The act ends as all characters head to Madame Armfeldt's estate ("A Weekend in the Country").